 To ground generators, a grounding rod is used.
 It is an eight feet long copper rod that is used to give a passage to the current.
-This is the star element of the show.
-This is the part which will allow your generator to smoothly flow its errant current into the ground.
+The grounding rod will allow your generator to smoothly flow its errant current into the ground.

 What happens if you neglect to ground your generator?

 If you don’t ground your generator, you will be putting yourself and everyone who touches the generator at risk of electrocution – or worse, death.

 - Average generators hold a voltage of about 380 V. When a live ground fault happens in a generator unless its centre point is grounded, the other two live lines will rise from their 220 V voltage to 380 V voltage.
 This increases the risk of getting an electric shock.
 This is why the centre point of your generator should be grounded.

 - People also ground their generator casing.
 If you don’t do that, in case of fire line insulation damage in the generator, the casing comes in contact with the iron core.
 This causes an electric current to come into the outer casing and will increase the risk of shocking anyone who touches it.

 Do all generators need to be grounded?